adulau/hack-lu-2016/info/index.md

 ## Venue

-The conference will be held as every year in Luxembourg, a small country between France, Belgium and Germany.
-The hotel venue will be the [Parc Hotel](http://www.parc-hotel.lu/) in Luxembourg-Dommeldange, like last year.
+As the rooms at Parc Hotel are all sold out, we suggest you to reserve your room at the following hotels:

+[Best Western Euro Hotel](http://www.eurohotel.lu/seiten/home.html?lang=English) at Gonderange (10 min from the Parc Hotel)

-We have preferential prices for the rooms, meaning *89 Euro for a single room* and *107 Euro for a double room* always with breakfast buffet included.
-Hurry up as the rooms are limited in number.
+We have preferential prices for the rooms: 88 Euro for a single room and 110 Euro for a double room, always with breakfast buffet included.
+Please make your reservation via email (info@eurohotel.lu) or phone and do not forget to mention “HACK.LU”.

-Hotel can be reserved with the special rate using the following form in [EN](/images/hotel-hacklu-2016-en.xls) or [FR](/images/hotel-hacklu-2016-fr.xls).
 The complete form needs to be sent to the hotel.

+Bus stops:
+To Parc Hotel in front of the hotel: Gonderange, Stohlbuer To Best Western Euro Hotel: Gonderange, Am Duerf or Gonderange, op der Breck

+[Park Inn by Radisson at Luxembourg-Gare](http://www.parkinn.com/hotel-luxembourg) (15 min from the Parc Hotel) We have preferential prices for the rooms: 189 Euro for a single room and 209 Euro for a double room, always with breakfast buffet included.
+Hotel can be reserved with the special rate using the following form.
+The complete form needs to be sent to the hotel.

+Hurry-up as the rooms are limited in number!

 ## Public transit